Report everyday casteism

 Everyday casteism is an evidence gathering campaign seeking to catalogue instances of casteist behaviour, including incidents of discriminatory or caste hate speech behaviour, experienced on a day to day basis by people perceived to be ‘lower’ caste in the UK.

 If you have been a victim of a caste prejudiced incident or caste hate crime and are still in danger, please call 999.
+If you are no longer in danger but would like to speak to the police, please call 101.
+For more information on hate crime and hate incidents please visit hate crime support website.
+You can find more advice on racial discrimination at Citizens Advice.
 Please note that this is not a reporting platform for crimes or incidents that would require action by the police or other authorities.
 It is solely for the collection of a body of evidence that caste hate speech or discriminatory behaviour exists in the UK and has a serious effect on the victims.

 We would like to encourage everyone to submit incidents that might be serious or negligible, very offensive or so minor and normalised that you do not even give it much thought or feel the need to protest.